-If you can’t decide between cheesecake or regular cake and like the attributes of Boston Cream Pie, this dessert has it all!
-Boston Cream Cheesecake has a light spongecake base topped with an easy cheesecake and chocolate glaze.
+If you can't decide between cheesecake or regular cake and like the attributes of Boston Cream Pie, how about Boston Cream Cheesecake?
+This easy dessert has a light sponge cake base topped with an easy cheesecake and chocolate glaze.

 The recipe is from my friend Alton's family cookbook.

 If you recognize it as one from Philadelphia Cream Cheese, take a closer look because you'll see that there's less cream cheese, sugar and sour cream and that the baking temperature is different.
 It matches Philly's old version of the recipe, and it's the one I can vouch for since I haven't tried their updated one on the link.

 So to make this Boston Cream Cheesecake, you bake a layer of yellow cake in a standard 9 inch metal springform pan.

 After it bakes and cools, you pour cheesecake batter over the top, bake again, cool and cover with a chocolate glaze.
 Despite all the cooling and chilling, it's actually a very simple cake.
 For the base, cake mix works perfectly here, but a scratch recipe can be substituted for the base layer.
 Use your favorite.
 If you go with a mix, you'll need a 9 oz box of something like Jiffy, or half the batter made with half a box of cake mix (you can make two layers and save the second).